harish210430/JS-Assignment2/README.md

 # JS-Assignment2
-In this Assignment we learn condition and loops.
+ // Assignment part1 condition and loops
+ // About null and undefined
+ // preIncreament and postIncreament
+ // Action on typeof